3031 Long Hollow Pike

 If you have any questions, email John Steen at email@example.com.

-Classes for the Winter Term will meet on Wednesdays January 15-March 11 from 6:15-7:45 p.m. in the upstairs rooms at the Long Hollow Hendersonville Campus, 3031 Long Hollow Pike.
+Classes for the Spring Term will meet on Wednesdays March 25 – May 20 from 6:15-7:45 p.m. in the upstairs rooms at the Long Hollow Hendersonville Campus, 3031 Long Hollow Pike.
 Each class will meet for eight weeks of instruction and one week of final review of course information.

 Pastor Robby wants to remove any barriers that prevent people from pursuing education through LHI.
-So, beginning in January, we will be offering the same seminary-style LHI classes we have been, but at a different price.
+In January, we began offering the same seminary-style LHI classes we have been, but at a different price.
 For this upcoming term, the only cost to anyone registering for a class will be a seat reservation fee of $10.
 This fee will help us with room setup, printing, classroom materials, etc. When you register online, please choose whether you will be taking the class for credit or whether you will be auditing it.
 Class size will be limited to 25 students per class.

-New Testament Survey introduces students to the biblical text, literary structure, cultural and historical background, and theological concepts found in the New Testament, with an overarching emphasis on developing an understanding of, and personal response to, the person of Jesus Christ and the Gospel.
-The course will be presented in two sections.
-It is recommended (though not necessary) that students complete the sections in order.
+New Testament Survey 2 introduces students to the biblical text, literary aspects, cultural and historical background, and theological concepts found in the books of Romans through Revelation.
+An overarching emphasis will be placed on developing an understanding of, and personal response to, the person of Jesus Christ and the Gospel.

 Carson, D. A., and Douglas J. Moo.
 An Introduction to the New Testament.
 2nd edition.
 Grand Rapids: Zondervan Publishing House, 2005.

 Below are the two required textbooks for Theology 1, 2, and 3.
-Theology 2 and 3 will both be offered throughout the year.
+Theology 1 and 3 will both be offered throughout the year.
+We advise purchasing them now so that you will have them on the first night of class, March 20th.
+We encourage you to purchase your books wherever you normally purchase your books either in a store or online.

 Erickson, Millard.
 Introducing Christian Doctrine.
 Third Edition, edited by L. Arnold Hustad.
 Grand Rapids: Baker Academic, 2015.